-For me that “moment” was stepping on the scale and being 1 pound away from hitting 200 pounds.
+For me, that “moment” was stepping on the scale and being 1 pound away from hitting 200 pounds.

 199 pounds on my just-shy-of 5’4″ frame is a lot of extra weight to be carrying around.
-The pound-creep was something that had come on slowly over about an 8 year period of working, commuting and raising my son.
+The pound-creep was something that had come on slowly over about an 8-year period of working, commuting, and raising my son.
 It was slow enough that the need to buy a larger size in clothes didn’t come up often enough for me to pay attention.
 Besides, I was always spending that discretionary income on new skater shoes and skateboards for my son.

 The weight gain was so slow, in fact, that I wrote it off as getting older.

-It was also slow enough that I allowed it to keep piling on to my small frame.
+It was also slow enough that I allowed it to keep piling onto my small frame.

-I have one of those husbands who loves me no matter what I do, so I was lucky that I didn’t have someone I love trying to guilt me or fat-shame me into taking action on my weight.
+I have one of those husbands who love me no matter what I do, so I was lucky that I didn’t have someone I love trying to guilt me or fat-shame me into taking action on my weight.
 I think this is a personal journey that has to be initiated on your own.
 No amount of shaming is going to motivate you into loving yourself in a new way.

 I wasn’t one of those people who had battled the scale since childhood, but my weight did fluctuate over the years, especially after having my son and becoming a mom.
-I had periods where I was crazy into fitness, followed with long stretches of sedentary living.
+I had periods where I was crazy about fitness, followed by long stretches of sedentary living.
 I’d work out and cut calories and I’d lose 10-15 pounds and keep it for a few years, then I’d stop working out or caring what I ate then I’d put back on the 10-15 pounds.

 Oh dear God, the getting started part.

 When I saw 199 on the scale, I knew right then at that very moment I had to do something.
-I thought, “Well if I’m just under 200 now, whats 220 going to look like?”
+I thought, “Well if I’m just under 200 now, what’s 220 going to look like?”
 And then I froze.